sintel-dev/Orion/DATABASE.md

 ### Dataset

-The **Dataset** collection contains all the required details to be able to load the observations from a satellite signal, as well as some metadata about it, such as the minimum and maximum timestamps that want to be used or the user that registered it.
+The **Dataset** collection is used to group Signals.

 #### Fields

 * \_id (ObjectID): Unique Identifier of this Dataset object
 * name (String): Name of the dataset
+* insert_time (DateTime): Time when this Dataset Object was inserted

+### Signal

+The **Signal** collection contains all the required details to be able to load the observations from a satellite signal, as well as some metadata about it, such as the minimum and maximum timestamps that want to be used or the user that registered it.
+It also reference the Dataset it belongs to.

+#### Fields

+* \_id (ObjectID): Unique Identifier of this Signal object
-* signal_set (String): Identifier of the signal
+* name (String): Name of the signal
-* satellite_id (String): Identifier of the satellite
+* dataset_id (ObjectID - Foreign Key) Unique Identifier of the Dataset used
-* start_time (Integer): minimum timestamp of this dataset
+* start_time (Integer): minimum timestamp of this signal
-* stop_time (Integer): maximum timestamp of this dataset
+* stop_time (Integer): maximum timestamp of this signal
 * data_location (String): URI of the dataset
 * timestamp_column (Integer): index of the timestamp column
 * value_column (Integer): index of the value column
-* created_by (String): Identifier of the user that created this Dataset Object
+* created_by (String): Identifier of the user that created this Signal Object
-* insert_time (DateTime): Time when this Dataset Object was inserted
+* insert_time (DateTime): Time when this Signal Object was inserted

 ### Pipeline